 Which flours do you recommend?

 I have written an article which looks at the choice of flour for sourdough baking.
-In it I talk about how grain variety, grain quality, and milling all affect the properties of a flour.
+In it, I talk about how grain variety, grain quality, and milling all affect the properties of flour.

 We regularly use flour from Marriages, Doves Farm and Gilchesters Organics here at the school.
 Each of these mills offers a range of flours suitable for bread baking.
 You can buy them through Bakery Bits, and some of these flours are available in supermarkets and independent grocery stores.
 We also recommend using Farine de Gruau T45 from Foricher flour for refreshing a white sourdough starter… in fact, we provide a bag of this flour as part of our White Sourdough Starter Kit.

 The important thing to remember in choosing a flour is to take time to become familiar with it.
 Bake regularly with the same flour and keep records of your bakes.
 This way you will soon learn how best to use each flour and which ones suit your baking style.

 We often get asked if we are able to offer work experience here at The Sourdough School.
 Unfortunately, we have to say no. We’re a small school, and because of fire regulations are only able to have a limited number of people in the kitchen at any one time.
 The classes we run are almost always fully booked which means, once you add in the tutors, we are at capacity.
 Of course, we very much welcome people coming here to learn to make sourdough, but I’m afraid we really do have to limit it to students who book on a course.